 This summer berry tart is truly special.
 Buttery tart, broken meringue and whipped cream topped with berries.

-Berries are quite possibly THE thing I love the most about summer and the presence of berry desserts signals holiday for me more than anything else.
+Berries are quite possibly THE thing I love the most about summer.
+The presence of berry desserts signals holiday for me more than anything else.

-As every Russian child that grew up in the city I loved going away to a “dacha” on weekends and getting lost in the garden picking or, more likely, eating copious amounts of plentiful fruits and berries.
+As every Russian child that grew up in the city I loved going away to a “dacha” on weekends.
+We would get lost in the garden picking and eating copious amounts of fruits and berries.

-Thankfully, due to the resurgence of farmer’s markets and people’s general interest in gardening my little summer heroes are popping up all over the place which means lots of desserts for me!
+Thankfully, due to the resurgence of farmer’s markets and people’s general interest in gardening my little summer heroes are popping up all over the place.
+This means we get to experience natures diversity and lots of desserts for me!